Heman-Development/Pokemon-Game/README.md

 Group project of 3 - a fun pokemon battle game where you attack opponents, buy stardust and hear some cool sound effects.

 ///// ATTENTION /////
-Completed: April 2021 - done without any DOM manipulation training/knowledge.
+Completed: April 2021 - done without any DOM manipulation and JavaScript training/knowledge.
 Rendering the project on the browser was not art of the assignment, hence the code might be a bit rusty.

 Other contributors: